dmarron/virdetect/README.md

 1. Getting started
 2. Index genomes with STAR
 3. Run workflow with command line
-4. Run workflow with cwl
+4. Visualization
-5. Visualization
+5. Masking custom genomes
-6. Masking custom genomes
+6. BLAST

-1. Getting Started
+Getting Started

 The files needed for the virdetect workflow can be downloaded from GitHub at https://github.com/dmarron/virdetect
 The workflow can be run as several command line steps